 03: Revamp your skincare routine

-Fall is a drying season, which means the cooler and unpredictable temperatures will be drying on your skin.
+Fall is a drying season, which means the cooler and unpredictable temperatures can dry out your skin.
 Coming off a season of excess oil and sun damage, make sure you shift to hydrating and nourishing your skin, preparing it for winter.

-Don’t be alarmed if it goes through a detox process.
+Don’t be alarmed if your skin undergoes a detoxification process during the fall.
 It is typical to have a few extra breakouts or dry patches this month.
-Care for it by adding a face oil or a nourishing night cream.
-Or schedule a facial, clearing off the old to make room for the new.
+Moisturize your skin by applying a face oil or a nourishing night cream, and don’t forget to moisturize your entire body to keep it will this fall.

 05: Reassess your Workout Routine